minimaxa1/Orbe/README.md

 ## Prerequisites

-1.  **Ollama Installation:** You **must** have Ollama installed and running on your local machine.
+1.  **Ollama Installation:** You must have Ollama installed and running on your local machine.
     *   Download and install from [https://ollama.ai/](https://ollama.ai/).
     *   Ensure the Ollama application/service is running in the background.
+2.  **Download node.js and set up
-2.  **Ollama Models:** You need to have the models you want to use pulled locally via Ollama.
+3.  **Ollama Models:** You need to have the models you want to use pulled locally via Ollama.
 The UI dropdown includes common models by default, but they won't work unless pulled.
 Open your terminal/command prompt and run:
     ```bash
     ollama pull gemma3:12b
     ollama pull deepseek-r1:8b